-Our Addiction Treatment Program provides comprehensive evaluation service and an Intensive Outpatient Program (IOP) for adults.
-We offer state-of-the-art evaluation and treatment, and referral services for people seeking help for substance use, and related disorders.
+Our Addiction Treatment Program provides a comprehensive evaluation service and an Intensive Outpatient Program (IOP) for adults.
+We offer state-of-the-art evaluation, treatment, and referral services for people seeking help for substance use and related disorders.
 Please contact us today.

 - Comprehensive evaluation

 - Individual outpatient therapy

 The treatment program is focused on developing new knowledge through research.
 We serve as an evidence-based resource for knowledge about optimal treatment and prevention approaches.
 We work closely with community resources to ensure the continued health and growth of our patients, community, and field.